TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/datasheet/06000_ethfw_datasheet.md

 </table>

 <BR>

+**Note:** VEPA intercore performance numbers for J742S2 are not published in this release.
+Will come in later releases.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Document Revision History  {#ethfw_datasheet_rev_hist}